 One of the first things that the doctor will want to find out is whether or not you are ovulating.
 You can find this out before your appointment by keeping a record of your basal body temperature (BBT) for a few months.
 This is inexpensive and can help you to conceive, so it is worth taking the time and effort to find out if and when you are ovulating.
 Many women have taken to using ovulation predictor kits (OPK).
 The OPK is also a good indication of whether or not ovulation is happening.
 However, neither the BBT nor OPK are 100% accurate tests for ovulation.

-During your first meeting, the doctor will discuss your and your partner’s (if applicable) medical histories with you.
+During your first meeting, the doctor or nurse practitioner will discuss your and your partner’s (if applicable) medical histories with you.
 They will then outline the necessary fertility tests that both of you will need to undertake in order to help find out why you are having difficulty conceiving.

 Both you and your partner (if applicable) will need to have some blood tests and a physical examination.
 Men will be required to perform a semen analysis.
 Women will need to have an ultrasound completed in order to examine the contours of the uterus and uterine lining, as well as to check for any ovarian cysts, fibroids and/or congenital anomalies.
 Possibly the most important part of the ultrasound examination (also called a sonogram) is the antral follicle count.
 This gives the doctor a sense of your “ovarian reserve”.
 The doctor may also order a hysterosalpingogram (HSG, an x-ray of the uterus and the fallopian tubes).
 An HSG helps evaluate the status of your fallopian tubes (i.e. to ascertain whether or not there are any blockages preventing pregnancy).